 The advection of particles can only be as accurate as the underlying velocity field that is used to advect them.
 In this work, the velocity is obtained by using finite elements to discretize and solve the Stokes equations.
-Specifically, we will employ the common Q_k $\times Q{k-1}$ 'Taylor-Hood' element (Taylor & Hood 1973) in which the velocity and pressure are discretized by continuous finite elements of degrees k and k - 1 on quadrilaterals or hexahedra, respectively.
-For comparison to the existing results of Thielmann et al. (2014), we will also use $Q_k \times P{-(k-1)}$ elements in which the pressure is discretized using discontinuous polynomials of (total) degree k - 1.
-Based on finite element theory we expect both the $Q_k \times Q{k-1}$ and the $Q_k \times P{-(k-1)}$ elements to show optimal convergence order (Bercovier & Pironneau 1979); that is, to show a decay of the velocity and pressure errors, when measured in the L_2 norm, as h^{k+1} and h^k , respectively, where h is the element size of the mesh.
-We show in Sections 4 and 5 that this is indeed the case for our implementation and model setups.
-In all of our experiments we assume that the Stokes equation is solved either with a direct solver, or with a sufficiently tight tolerance on an iterative solver, so that the only remaining error stems from the spatial discretization of the flow field intrinsic to the finite element we have used.
+Specifically, we will employ the common $Q_k \times Q{k-1}$ "Taylor-Hood" element [Taylor & Hood(1973)] in which the velocity and pressure are discretized by continuous finite elements of degrees k and k-1 on quadrilaterals or hexahedra, respectively.
+For comparison to the existing results of [Thielmann et al.(2014)], we will also use $Q_k \times P{-(k-1)}$ elements in which the pressure is discretized using discontinuous polynomials of (total) degree k-1.
+Based on finite-element theory we expect both the $Q_k \times Q{k-1}$ and the $Q_k \times P{-(k-1)}$ elements to show optimal convergence order [Bercovier & Pironneau(1979)]; i.e., to show a decay of the velocity and pressure errors, when measured in the L_2 norm, as h^{k+1} and h^k , respectively, where h is the element size of the mesh.
+We show in Section 4 and 5 that this is indeed the case for our implementation and model setups.
+In all of our experiments we assume that the Stokes equation is solved either with a direct solver, or with a sufficiently tight tolerance on an iterative solver, so that the only remaining error stems from the spatial discretization of the flow field intrinsic to the used finite-element.